JayanathP/aps-tutorial-postman/DA4Revit/instructions/task-4.md

 2. Click the **Body** tab.
 Note that you are now specifying only the engine and description.

 3. Click **Send**.
 You should see a response similar to the following image.
-As with registering an AppBundle, the `endpointURL` and `formData` information required to upload the AppBundle is saved to Postman Environment variables.
+As with registering an AppBundle, the `endpointURL` and `formData` information required to upload the AppBundle is saved to Postman Collection variables.

     ![New version sucessful](../images/task4-appbundle_new_version_successfull.png "New version successful")